You searched for ""

 Stem cell researchBlood-forming stem cellsCell therapy

-Dr. Bouhassira’s work focuses on prompting human embryonic stem cells to develop into hematopoietic (blood-forming) stem cells.
-This work could potentially help patients needing transfusions and save lives by expanding the production of customized cells that could be transplanted without risk of rejection. read more...
+Dr. Bouhassira’s work focuses on prompting human embryonic stem cells to develop into hematopoietic (blood-forming), as well as stem cells, and into red blood cells.
+This work could potentially help patients needing transfusions and save lives by expanding the production of customized cells that could be transplanted without risk of rejection.
+The cells produced by Dr. Bouhassira can also be used to deliver therapeutic proteins to the circulatory system. read more...

 Associate Professor, Radiology